Housing Loan: Simple steps to become a landlord in Nigeria

 Legal fee to FMBN at N10,000.

 8. Submission of valuation report.

 Application form from Estate Developer at N10,000.

-Olabode Oruku is licensed by Lagos State Traditional Herbal Medicine Board and also trained in Chinese traditional herbal medicines.
+Olabode Oruku is the chief executive officer of Oruku Alternative Healthcare.
+He is licensed by Lagos State Traditional Herbal Medicine Board and also trained in Chinese traditional herbal medicines.
 He integrates both pieces of knowledge for the health being of Nigerians.